 Let the tea steep for 10 to 15 minutes and then adjust the flavor with a little raw honey and some lime.

 It's the perfect beverage to enjoy out in the woods while on a hike or inside on a cold Winter day.
-The high concentrations of vitamins, (particularly Vitamin C) makes this the ideal tea to help beat colds and flu.
+The high concentrations of vitamins, (particularly Vitamin C) make this the ideal tea to help beat colds and flu.

-Now you may be wondering why is the tea so clear?
+Now you may be wondering why is the tea so clear.
 This is normal, since as the tea steeps you are extracting vitamins and minerals from the needles.
 The needles have very little pigment in them and do not color the tea.
 If you let the tea sit for any amount of time it will start to turn a deep amber color as it begins to react with the air around it.

 Other Wild Foraged Herbal Teas

-Tried this recipe?
-Rate the Recipe below, and take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest
+Made the recipe?
+Comment & Rate it below, then take a picture and tag me on Facebook.
+For more from scratch recipes, follow me on Facebook & Pinterest.

 Recipe